 Uhl received an honorary Doctor of Sciences degree from his alma mater in 1975.
 Active in Lehigh affairs, he served on several academic committees, as well as the national committee for the $100-million New Century Fund in which he served as campaign for the Maryland-Washington, D.C. region.
 He was elected to Lehigh University's Board of Trustees in 1979, and served as Chairman from 1986-1990.

-In addition, he is a Fellow of the American Institute of Aeronautics and Astronautics and he served as a member of the Board of Nominations for the Aviation Hall of Fame Board, and the Board of Governors for the National Space Club.
+In addition, he was a Fellow of the American Institute of Aeronautics and Astronautics and served as a member of the Board of Nominations for the Aviation Hall of Fame Board, and the Board of Governors for the National Space Club.

-Uhl is married to Mary Stuart Brugh.
-He has two daughters, Carol Uhl Nordlinger (d 2008) and Cynthia Uhl McKitrick, two sons, Kim E. Uhl, Lehigh class of 1971 and Scott M. Uhl, Lehigh Class of 1972, and two stepsons, George A. Hatcher, Jr. of Easton, Maryland and William Hatcher.
-He also has ten grandchildren.
+Uhl was married to Mary Stuart Brugh.
+He had two daughters, Carol Uhl Nordlinger (d 2008) and Cynthia Uhl McKitrick, two sons, Kim E. Uhl, Lehigh class of 1971 and Scott M. Uhl, Lehigh Class of 1972, and two stepsons, George A. Hatcher, Jr. of Easton, Maryland and William Hatcher.
+He also had ten grandchildren.